Spectral extremal graphs on closed surfaces of fixed Euler genus: A structural theorem

 \begin{lem} For $n\geq3$ and every graph $G\in \mathbb{G}(n,\gamma)$, we have $e(G)\leq 3(n-2+\gamma).$ Furthermore, if $G$ is bipartite, then $e(G)\leq 2(n-2+\gamma).$ \end{lem}

-A lower bound for the Euler genus $\gamma(G)$ can be directly obtained from Lemma \ref{lem2.3}.
-However, determining the exact value of $\gamma(G)$ is a challenging task.
+Determining $\gamma(G)$ is a challenging task.
 To date, the Euler genus has been found only for a few graphs.
 The hard part of the Map Coloring Theorem establishes the value of $\gamma(K_r)$ (see \cite{Ring1}), and the Euler genus of $K_{s,t}$ was determined by Ringel \cite{Ring2,Ring3}.
-These results are combined in the following lemma.

 \begin{lem}\emph{(\cite{Ring1,Ring2,Ring3})} Let $r\geq3$ and $t\geq s\geq2$.
 Then, we have\\ (i) $\gamma_1(K_r)=\lceil\frac1{12}(r-3)(r-4)\rceil$, and $\gamma_2(K_r)=\lceil\frac1{6}(r-3)(r-4)\rceil$, except that $\gamma_2(K_7)=3$;\\ (ii) $\gamma_1(K_{s,t})=\lceil\frac1{4}(s-2)(t-2)\rceil$ and $\gamma_2(K_{s,t})=\lceil\frac1{2}(s-2)(t-2)\rceil$. \end{lem}